-During the month of September, I took 29 trains from Lisbon, Portugal to Saigon (Ho Chi Minh), Vietnam.
-I’ve approximated it to be about 25,000kms of travel, but the more accurate distance results will be published shortly on the Ultimate Train Challenge website.
+During the month of September 2011, I took 29 trains from Lisbon, Portugal to Saigon (Ho Chi Minh), Vietnam.
+I’ve approximated it to be about 25,000kms of travel.

 I sat on these 29 trains a cumulative amount of 339 hours and 50 minutes.
 That’s over 14 days – straight.

-My top five train rides for time were:
+My top five train rides for length of riding time were:

 Given that I was “only” on trains for 14 days (!), I also had time to check out a few sights in a flurried fashion along the way.
 Here are some highlights: